 - An order is a successful app purchase per unique customer ID.
 Once a customer has ordered an app, they can download it one or more times to a device by using the Amazon client.

 - Yes.
 Just make sure that your app does not include any copy protection functionality.
-See the APK Info section.
+For information about DRM, see Entering your app submission information section.
 Also, review the different signing options available to you (developer signed or Amazon signed) and choose the option that works best for your users.

 - Q: Where does Amazon sell mobile apps?

-- Amazon Appstore apps are currently available to customers in nearly 200 countries, including the United States, France, Germany, Italy, Spain, United Kingdom, Japan, China, Australia, Brazil, Canada, Mexico, India, South Africa, and South Korea.
+- Amazon Appstore apps are currently available to customers in nearly 200 countries, including the United States, France, Germany, Italy, Spain, United Kingdom, Japan, Australia, Brazil, Canada, Mexico, India, South Africa, and more.
 Check the developer blog for more information on international availability.

 - Q: How do I contact Amazon if I have questions about my account?